Pecker (film)

-Pecker is a 1998 American comedy film written and directed by John Waters.
-Like all of Waters' films, it was filmed and set in Baltimore; this film was set in the Hampden neighborhood.

-The film examines the rise to fame and potential fortune of a budding photographer, played by Edward Furlong.
-Co-starring Christina Ricci, Lili Taylor, Mary Kay Place, Martha Plimpton, Brendan Sexton III, and Bess Armstrong.
-The film received mixed reviews from critics, but grossed about $2.3 million in the United States box office and was able to make profit.
+Pecker is a 1998 American film written and directed by John Waters.
+The film examined the rise to fame and potential fortune of a budding photographer played by Edward Furlong.
+It co-starred Christina Ricci, Lili Taylor, Mary Kay Place, Martha Plimpton, Brendan Sexton III, and Bess Armstrong.
+Like other films by Waters, it was filmed and set in Baltimore.
+Pecker received mixed reviews from critics, but grossed approximately $2.3 million in the United States and made a profit.